yrmo/cudagrad/README.md

 # cudagrad

-Tensor-valued autograd engine for Python
+A tensor-valued autograd engine for Python

 # Docs